-Frequently Asked Questions about Homer, Alaska and Three Moose Kayak Adventures
+Frequently Asked Questions: Homer, Alaska and Three Moose Kayak Adventures

 How do I get there?

 We are located in the coastal community of Homer, Alaska about 4 hours from Anchorage.
 Guests typically rent a car in Anchorage and visit us while they are in Homer.
-When you reserve your trip, you will receive a detailed information packet that outlines where and when to check-in in Homer.
+For day trips, when you reserve your trip, you will receive a detailed information packet that outlines where and when to check-in in Homer.
+If you book a cabin with us, you will need to find your own transportation (you can also contact us to check availability on our boats for a discounted rate), you can find a list of water taxis below; simply tell them you would like to book a taxi to “Three Moose Cabins.”

 How long do the trips last?